 Before the start of the third trading period of the EU ETS, monitoring and reporting rules were specified in Commission Decision of 18 July 2007 No 2007/589/EC establishing guidelines for the monitoring and reporting of greenhouse gas emissions pursuant to Directive 2003/87/EC of the European Parliament and of the Council (OJ L 229, 31.8.2007, p.
-1, as amended - hereinafter referred to as "MRG 2007").
+1, as amended - "MRG 2007").

-M&R Regulation repeals the MRG 2007, the provisions of the said Decision, however, continue to apply to the monitoring, reporting and verification of emissions and, where applicable, activity data occurring prior to 1 January 2013.
+M&R Regulation repealed the MRG 2007, the provisions of the said Decision, however, continued to apply to the monitoring, reporting and verification of emissions and, where applicable, activity data occurring prior to 1 January 2013.